 The SIOFA Executive Secretary assists the Meeting of the Parties (the decision-making body of the SIOFA) and its subsidiary bodies in fulfilling their respective tasks.
 The Executive Secretary must be impartial and objective in promoting and coordinating the interests of all CCPs.
 The Executive Secretary works under the direction and supervision of the Meeting of the Parties and is responsible for the effective running of the SIOFA Secretariat and administration of the SIOFA budget (743 846,90 EUR in 2022).
 The Executive Secretary’s functions and duties, as outlined in Rules 8 and 9 of the SIOFA Rules of Procedure, include the following:

-supervise, coordinate and manage the SIOFA Secretariat’s activities;
+lead, supervise, coordinate and manage the SIOFA Secretariat’s activities;

 prepare, manage and administer the SIOFA budget in accordance with the SIOFA Financial Regulations;